 The BC Outreach Committee has the overall responsibility for overseeing the input to the ICANN processes on activities that advance engagement and outreach.
-The BC ExComm has overall review responsibility.
+The BC ExCom has overall review responsibility.
 The BC members have supported consistent and predictable support to the GNSO gTLD Policy Councilors for travel, as well as for elected officers.
-Our members also support funding to broaden engagement and awareness across all stakeholder groups, and also have applied for, and been approved for specific activities that enable both awareness and senior executive recruitment.
+Our members also support funding to broaden engagement and awareness across all stakeholder groups, and also have supported BC efforts to apply for specific activities that enable both awareness and outreach, and senior executive recruitment.

-The BC’s own analysis indicates that more clarification of characteristics of different stakeholder groups could improve the ICANN Fellowship Program’s effectiveness, as we have found that sometimes applicants identify as business users, but are not actually eligible to join the BC.
-We propose later that clarification of requirements to be part of any of the ICANN community could address this confusion.

 We also support that there be documented outcomes from Community Travel Support activities, but these may be evaluated differently, stakeholder group by stakeholder group.
 We support reports from attendees for various initiatives, but note that the Councilors/officers of all groups are already reporting to their communities, and thus, do not need to be asked for duplicative reports.
+For the BC, specifically, we wish to acknowledge the indepth reporting provided by our Coucilors and officers to the BC, and we consider this the most useful approach.

-Nevertheless, as this program is designed to support ICANN generally, while the BC sees opportunities for improvements, we overall support ICANN’s initiative to seek comments from those most effected – at the constituency level.
+Nevertheless, as this program is designed to support ICANN generally, while the BC sees opportunities for improvements in various programs that receive ICANN budget support, we overall support ICANN’s initiative to seek comments from those most affected – at the constituency level.
+Our comments are focused, and will not fully address our views on all of ICANN’s support to engagement with the community for funded travelers, such as via the NextGen, or Fellowship, or special budget requests.
+These more detailed comments will be undertaken by the BC Outreach Committee and submitted in other processes.

-We regret that our comments are delayed, but ask that these comments be accepted as our initial perspectives and note that our BC Outreach Committee members continue to be engaged.
+We regret that our comments are delayed, but ask that these comments be accepted as our initial perspectives and note that our BC Outreach Committee members continue to be highly engaged.

 1. What guidelines does your group have for supported travelers?
 How do these differ from the ICANN Community Travel Support Guidelines?

-ICANN Community Travel Support Guidelines:

 First and foremost, the BC supports that there are standard travel support to the BC Councilors, and three officers as part of the core ICANN budget.
-We have asked often to have an additional officer.
+However, we have asked often to have an additional officer for each of the Constituencies that have at least four elected officers, with defined responsibilities.
+We have also supported the re-allocation of funding, if an officer cannot travel to an ICANN meeting, to the designated attendee, selected by the Constituency.

 Many of the GNSO Constituencies have more than 3 officers, so we ask whether the Guidelines might indicate support for supporting as many as four per gNSO Constituency.
 This would require an update to the Travel Support Guidelines.

 A review of the travel costs indicates that there is not standard application of requirements and for ICANN meetings, as these are well known ahead of time, we suggest a prioritization of confirmation so that lower fares can be achieved for airfare.
+We are asking for an exception from 6 weeks for other travel but the councilors/officers are known well before the ICANN meeting.Thus, if it could be helpful to achieve lower fares, we could consider a longer time line for approval for funding for such designated attendees, IF that would help to lower costs. .l[

 The BC has based our own programs generally on the criteria established by ICANN for the ICANN Community Travel Support Guidelines, in order to ensure that we have accountability for travelers.